Penicillin Allergy

 Introduction

-10% of the people in United States report that they are allergic to penicillin/amoxicillin.
-However, studies have shown that 98% of patients who were labeled as penicillin allergic can actually take penicillin after an appropriate allergy evaluation, and has seen an oral challenge.
-A person who is labeled as penicillin allergic may be exposed to broader–spectrum antibiotics that may be more toxic, less effective, and more costly.
+10% of the people in the United States report that they are allergic to penicillin/amoxicillin.
+However, studies have shown that 98% of patients who were labeled as penicillin allergic can actually take penicillin after an appropriate allergy evaluation, which often includes an in-office oral challenge.
+A person who is labeled as penicillin allergic may be exposed to broader–spectrum antibiotics when sick that may be more costly, less effective, have more risk of side effects, and may increase the risk of developing antibiotic resistance in the future.

 Symptoms